 - doxorubicin or liposomal doxorubicin

-Chemotherapy may cause side effects.
-Many of these can be well controlled with medicines and usually go away when treatment finishes.
+Many side effects can be controlled with medicines, and usually go away when treatment finishes.
 Your doctor or nurse will tell you more about what to expect.
-Always tell them about any side effects you have, as there are usually ways they can help.
+Always tell them about any side affects you have, as there are usually ways they can help.

 This information has been written, revised and edited by Macmillan Cancer Support’s Cancer Information Development team.
 It has been reviewed by expert medical and health professionals and people living with cancer.
 It has been approved by Senior Medical Editor, Professor Nick Reed, Consultant Clinical Oncologist.